gerassimos/kgs/docs/K_S2_Kubernetes_architecture.md

 1. The **hard way** => all control plan components are running as **linux services**
 2. Via the **kubeadm** tool => all control plan components are running as "static" **PODs**
-3. Via a Cloud provider => All control plan components are manages from the cloud vendor.
+3. Via a Cloud provider => All control plan components are managed from the cloud vendor.
 We have access only to the workers nodes We do not manage
 ---
 ## kubernetes Installation options for Dev
  - Docker Desktop (Enable Kubernetes)